 Cognitive behavioural therapy

-Cognitive behavioural therapy (CBT) is based on the idea that the way we think and behave affects the way we feel.
+Cognitive behavioural therapy (CBT) is a talking therapy based on the idea that the way we think and behave affects the way we feel.
 Changing the way you think about situations and what you do about them can help you feel better.

 If you have CBT, you'll have a number of sessions with a specially trained therapist, usually over several weeks or months.
 Your programme could be: